 - Issues of Concerns

-Personal Information Protection and Cyber Security / Flight Safety / Business Integrity and Ethics
+Business Integrity and Ethics / Personal Information Protection and Cyber Security / Customer Relationship and Service Innovation

 - Communication Channel & Frequency